jscott1984/MyPortfolio/README.md

 # MyPortfolio
-This contain all of my projects
+This contain some of my projects